reSITE 2018 ACCOMMODATE

-reSITE is an annual celebration of inspiring design, development and positive impact on quality of life in cities.
+reSITE Prague's flagship international conference is an annual summit celebrating inspiring design, development and positive impact on quality of life in cities.
 This world-class event brings together thought leaders, mayors, architects, planners, investors, artists and activists from around the world, across the spectrum of urban development.

 This year in Prague we ask - is it time to reconsider what a better city looks like?
-The tide has clearly lifted all boats over the last two decades of urban development, yet gentrification, rising costs of living and inequality pose considerable challenges for city leaders, investors, planners and architects to design a city that works for everyone.
-Prague, centrally located in Europe and the world - offers a unique architectural setting to discuss and inspire more positive impacts for our lives in cities.
-Through panel discussions, keynotes, field trips, interactive workshops and tours - again, the event seeks to be a one-of-a-kind experience combining the best ideas in the world from the bottom to the top.
+The tide has clearly lifted all boats over the last few decades of urban development, yet gentrification and rising costs of living pose considerable challenges for city leaders, investors, planners and architects to design a city that works for everyone.
+As always, reSITE will connect innovators across sectors to find solutions.
+Prague, centrally located in Europe and the world, offers a unique architectural setting to make new connections, inspire more positive impacts, and find more solutions to improve our lives in cities.
+Through panel discussions, keynotes, field trips, interactive workshops and tours, again - the event seeks to be a one-of-a-kind experience combining the best ideas in the world from the bottom to the top.

 186 00 Praha 8 - Karlín